Last updated on August 27th, 2019 at 10:20 am.

 12. Take Surveys

-In reality, taking surveys is less of a job and more of a way to earn a few extra dollars on the side.
+Completing online surveys for money is less of a job and more of a way to earn a few extra dollars on the side.
 That’s because the pay is fairly low – which is probably fine if you’re a student, but don’t expect to earn much.

 If you’re great at multitasking, this could be a nice way to earn some extra cash while doing other things.
 This is an easy online job from home for students.